IshaanviBisht/IshaanviBisht/README.md

 - 👋 Hi, I’m @IshaanviBisht
-- 👀 I’m interested in coding python
+- 👀 I’m interested in progrraming
-- 🌱 I’m currently learning python and other proggraming languages
+- 🌱 I’m currently learning python and other progrraming languages
 - 📫 How to reach me: You can reach me through youtube or email
 - Thank you!